 - You cannot already hold a high school or equivalent diploma.

-- You cannot be registered for any other educational course
+- You cannot be registered for any other educational course.

-- For 16 and 17 year-olds, extra requirements apply, like having parental consent and being officially withdrawn from school
+- For 16 and 17 year-olds, however, extra requirements apply, like having parental consent and being officially withdrawn from school.

-- Nebraska does not require you to take and pass the GED Ready® Practice Test first and state residency is not required but you must have lived in Nebraska for 30 days or longer to receive your GED diploma
+- In Nebraska, state residency is not required but you must have lived in Nebraska for 30 days or longer to receive your GED diploma.

-The GED exam contains four independent subtests or modules that are actually quite challenging.
+The GED exam contains four independent sub-exams or modules that are actually quite challenging.
 The passing level is such that some 40% of all high school seniors would not pass on the first try!

 The four GED modules can be dealt with one at a time, there’s no need to take it all in one session.
 The four subtests are covering the subject areas of Social Studies, Mathematical Reasoning, Science, and Reasoning through Language Arts.

-Scoring happens on a 100-200 scale and the HS equivalency score is 145 to 164.
-The college-ready score is 165-174, and you’ll receive up to 20 college credits if you end up in the 175-200 category.
+Scoring happens on a 100-200 scale and the high school equivalency score is 145 to 164.
+The college-ready score is 165-174, and you’ll receive up to 10 college credits if you end up in the 175-200 category.